dotnet/docs-aspire/docs/community-toolkit/ollama.md

 [!INCLUDE [banner](includes/banner.md)]

-In this article, you learn how to use the .NET Aspire Ollama hosting integration to host [Ollama](https://ollama.com) models using the Ollama container and accessing it via the [OllamaSharp](https://www.nuget.org/packages/OllamaSharp) client.
+In this article, you learn how to use the .NET Aspire Ollama hosting integration to host [📦 OllamaSharp](https://www.nuget.org/packages/OllamaSharp) client.

 ## Hosting integration

-To model the Ollama server, install the [📦 CommunityToolkit.Aspire.Hosting.Ollama](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Ollama) NuGet package in the [app host](xref:aspire/app-host) project.
+To model the Ollama server, install the [📦 CommunityToolkit.Aspire.Hosting.Ollama](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Ollama) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.

 ### [.NET CLI](#tab/dotnet-cli)